 Q: What's your 'promise' to your clients?

 A: I promise to treat you and your songs with as much respect and open-mindedness as I would any other song by any other artist, signed or unsigned.
 I promise to deliver a final product that you are more than satisfied with.
 I promise to make something work with whatever you give me.
-I promise that I'm not overpromising by saying these things.

 Q: What questions do you ask prospective clients?

-A: "What kind of mic and interface was this recorded with?".
+A: "What kind of mic/interface/pre-amp was this recorded with?".
 This plays a huge part in how efficient or time-consuming a mix may be.
 If vocals were recorded on a $300 mic with a $150 interface, I'm probably going to be doing more "fixing" rather than mixing.
 If it was recorded with a decent mic/pre amp, or if you just get an overall good sound, then we should be good.

 Q: What advice do you have for a customer looking to hire a provider like you?